pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 4. Make some changes to the repo and test them.
 5. Stage your changes via `git add .` and then commit them with `git commit`.
 Making intermediate commits might be a good idea as well.
 Pay attention on unintentionally commit changes that should not be committed via `git add .`.
 You can use `git status` to check if the change set is correct.
 6. Push your changes to your fork: `git push --set-upstream dev issue-12345-fix`.
-7. [Open a PR](https://guides.github.com/activities/forking/#making-a-pull-request) from your fork to pingcap/tidb's master branch.
+7. Make a PR from your fork to the master branch of pingcap/tidb.
+For more information on how to make a PR, see [Making a Pull Request](https://guides.github.com/activities/forking/#making-a-pull-request) in GitHub Guides.

 When opening a PR, take a look at the PR template and follow the commit message format, PR title format and checklists.